-Action rules have been introduced in [13] and investigated further in [16][14][10][17] [15][4][9].
+Action rules have been introduced in [13] and investigated further in [16], [14], [10], [17], [15], [4], and [9].
 Paper [6] was probably the first attempt towards formally introducing the problem of mining action rules without pre-existing classification rules.
-Authors explicitly formulated it as a search problem in a support-confidence-cost framework.
+Authors explicitly formulate it as a search problem in a support-confidence-cost framework.
 The proposed algorithm has some similarity with Apriori [1].
 Their definition of an action rule allows changes on stable attributes.
 Changing the value of an attribute, either stable or flexible, is linked with a cost [17].
-In order to rule out action rules with undesired changes on attributes, authors designated very high cost to such changes.
-However, that way, the cost of action rules discovery is getting unnecessarily increased.
+In order to rule out action rules with undesired changes on attributes, authors designate very high cost to such changes.
+However, in this way, the cost of action rules discovery is getting unnecessarily increased.
 Also, they did not take into account the correlations between attribute values which are naturally linked with the cost of rules used either to accept or reject a rule.
 Algorithm ARED, presented in [7], is based on Pawlak's model of an information system S [8].
 The goal was to identify certain relationships between granules defined by the indiscernibility relation on its objects.
 Some of these relationships uniquely define action rules for S. Paper [11] presents a strategy for discovering action rules directly from the decision system.
 Action rules are built from atomic expressions following a strategy similar to ERID [2].
-Paper [18] introduced the notion of action as a domain- independent way to model the domain knowledge.
+Paper [18] introduced the notion of action as a domainindependent way to model the domain knowledge.
 Given a data set about actionable features and a utility measure, a pattern is actionable if it summarizes a population that can be acted upon towards a more promising population observed with a higher utility.
 Algorithms for mining actionable patterns (changes within flexible attributes) take into account only numerical attributes.
 The distinguished (decision) attribute is called utility.
-Each action Ai triggers changes of attribute values described by terms $[a \downarrow]$, $[b \uparrow]$, and [c (don't know)].
+Each action Ai triggers changes of attribute values described by terms $[a \downarrow]$, $[b \uparrow]$, and [c (don't)]know)].
 They are represented as an influence matrix built by an expert.
-While previous approaches used only features - mined directly from the decision system, authors in [18] define actions as its foreign concepts.
-Influence matrix shows the link between actions and changes of attribute values and the same shows correlations between some attributes, i.e. if $[a \downarrow]$, then $[b \uparrow]$.
-In this paper, such link is contained in the ontology layer.
+While previous approaches used only features mined directly from the decision system, authors in [18] define actions as its foreign concepts.
+Influence matrix shows the link between actions and changes of attribute values and the same shows correlations between some attributes, i.e. if [a \downarrow], then [b \uparrow].
+In this paper, we propose an additional ontology layer, which contains the link between actions and changes of attribute values.
 Clearly, expert does not know correlations between classification attributes and the decision attribute.
 Such correlations can be described as action rules and they have to be discovered from the decision system.
 Authors in [18] did not take into consideration stable attributes and their classification attributes are only numerical.
 In this paper, for simplicity reason, we use only symbolic attributes.
 Numerical attributes, if any, are discretized before action rules are discovered.